Gluten-Free Diet Review

 Unless specifically labeled gluten free, these foods should always be avoided.

-Many, but not all grains, are off limits.
+Many, but not all grains, are off limits on the gluten free diet plan for beginners.
 Compared to many other diets out there, though, this one eliminates far fewer types of foods from your diet.
 Before you start mourning over your terminated relationship with pizza and breadsticks, know that there are plenty of options out there for you to choose from – much more so now than there were even five years ago.
+Cutting out many gluten-ridden carbohydrates may lead to several gluten free diet results, including gluten free weight loss.

 Foods that have healthy gluten-free options available